fleschutz/PowerShell/README.md

 Mega Collection of PowerShell Scripts
 =====================================

 **Contains 500+ free and stand-alone PowerShell scripts for Linux, Mac OS and Windows.
-Useful on command-line, for remote control via SSH, for automation (e.g. [AutoHotkey](https://www.autohotkey.com/) or [Jenkins](https://www.jenkins.io/)), for context menus, for voice commands (e.g. [talk2windows](https://github.com/fleschutz/talk2windows)), automatically on startup/login/logoff/daily/shutdown/etc., or simply to learn PowerShell.
+Useful on the command-line, for remote control via SSH, for automation (e.g. [AutoHotkey](https://www.autohotkey.com/) or [Jenkins](https://www.jenkins.io/)), for context menus, for voice commands (e.g. [talk2windows](https://github.com/fleschutz/talk2windows)), automatically on startup/login/logoff/daily/shutdown/etc., or simply to learn PowerShell.
 All scripts are located in the 📂[scripts](scripts/) subfolder.**

 **[Download](https://github.com/fleschutz/PowerShell/releases) | [FAQ](docs/FAQ.md)** | **Note:** the scripts support Unicode - a modern console is recommended (e.g. *Windows Terminal*)